 Every participant and institutional team is coached to draft an action plan with concrete objectives and a timetable for implementing the programs and materials learned into the work of their home institution.
 These action plans are an essential part of the learning and skills-building that the Leadership Summit offers.

 Following the Leadership Summit, participants receive specialized coaching over the course of a year to help them carry out their action plans.
-Institutions will also have the option to bring in Keshet staff to lead further training for other members of the institutional leadership, professional development for front line educators, and community-wide conversations about LGBT inclusion.
+Institutions will also have the option to bring in Keshet staff to lead further training for other members of the institutional leadership, professional development for front line educators, and community-wide conversations about LGBTQ inclusion.

 A MUST FOR ANYONE CONCERNED